tderrien/FEELnc/README.md

 ```
     General:
-      -b, --biotype         Print the biotype of each transcripts in the output
+      -b,--biotype          Print the biotype of each transcripts in the output
+      -l,--log              Specify the name for the log file
       --help                Print this help
       --man                 Open man page
       --verbosity           Level of verbosity